BogdanMihalache/docker-weather-example/README.md

-# docker-example
+# docker-weather-example
-This is an example for git.
+This is an example that retrieves from the Internet the current temperature in Delft